EMBRYOPSIDA Pirani & Prado

 TACCACEAE Dumortier, nom. cons. - Back to Dioscoreales

-Plant with stem tubers or rhizomes; (velamen +); secondary thickening +[?]; vessels 0; hairs with multicellular stalk row, a head, and then another cell row; petiole bundles in ring; leaves basal, blade ± deeply pinnately or palmately divided to entire, fine venation reticulate, petiole +, base somewhat sheathing; inflorescence scapose, umbellate, of groups of cincinni, inflorescence bracts petal-like, floral bracts long, filiform, among the flowers; flowers medium in size; T with median member of outer whorl adaxial, whorls weakly differentiated, tube short; A adnate to P at base, connective broad, not prolonged, forming a hood enclosing anther; middle layer of anther wall from outer secondary parietal cells [dicot type]; G opposite C/inner T, stylar canal with secretion, stigma ± petal- or mushroom-like, (lobes bilobed); nucellar cells laterally anticlinally expanded, nucellar cap 0; megaspore mother cells several; fruit a berry (capsule); seed ribbed; (endotesta crystalliferous), exotegmen ± thick-walled and elongated, esp. radially; embryo short to minute, cotyledon ± lateral; n = 15, x = ?; cotyledon ?bifacial, sheath lobed.
+Plant with root tubers or rhizomes; (velamen +); secondary thickening +[?]; vessels 0; hairs with multicellular stalk row, a head, and then another cell row; petiole bundles in ring; leaves basal, blade ± deeply pinnately or palmately decompound-lobed to entire, fine venation reticulate, petiole +, base somewhat sheathing; inflorescence scapose, umbellate, of groups of cincinni, inflorescence bracts petal-like, floral bracts long, filiform, among the flowers; flowers medium in size; T with median member of outer whorl adaxial, whorls weakly to moderately differentiated, tube short; A adnate to P at base, connective broad, not prolonged, forming a hood enclosing anther; middle layer of anther wall from outer secondary parietal cells [dicot type]; pollen sticky; G opposite C/inner T, stylar canal with secretion, stigma ± petal- or mushroom-like, (lobes bilobed); nucellar cells laterally anticlinally expanded, nucellar cap 0; megaspore mother cells several; fruit baccate (capsular); seed longitudinally ridged, (corky); (endotesta crystalliferous), exotegmen ± thick-walled and elongated, esp. radially; embryo short to minute, cotyledon ± lateral; n = 15, x = ?; cotyledon ?bifacial, sheath lobed.

 Chemistry, Morphology, etc..
 Tacca lacks the distinctive vasculature of Dioscoreaceae, in which it used to be included.
 It is unclear if the midrib is distinct or multistranded (Inamadar et al. 1983).

 The flowers are drawn with the odd member of the outer whorl in the adaxial position by Ronse de Craene (2010).
+The pollen is undistinguished, being monosulcate and with a finely reticulate-striate surface; shape varies considerably (Borokini & Ayodele 2012).
 The cells around the raphal bundle can be thin-walled; perhaps they are attractive to animals?